mjacobus/territory/README.md

 # Territory

-Simple app for managing the congregation territorries.
+Simple app for managing the congregation territories.